BigPolarBear1/factorization/README.md

 Update: Eureka.
 That was it.
 Will upload PoC tomorrow :)

+Update: Need one more day.
+My intuition was good.. but the implementations I attempted these last few months were way to overcomplicated.
+The solutions ended up being fairly trivial in retrospect.
+I feel like standing on a tall mountain now after 3 years and finally have clarity.
+Will upload tomorrow.

 #### To run from folder "Coefficient_Sieve" (For use with the paper):</br></br>
 To build: python3 setup.py build_ext --inplace</br>
 To run:  python3 run_qs.py -keysize 40 -base 50 -debug 1 -lin_size 10_000 -quad_size 100</br>